K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 To provide "common components" as a service in the e-government framework for user convenience, we present ways to service some components and link them with API platforms.

 ##### <a name="4"/>1.1.2.
 Range
-Build "Road Name Address Search" function among common components of e-Government framework into its own DB.
+Build the "Road Name Address Search" function among common components of the e-Government framework into its DB.
 Data is produced using the information provided by the road name address guide system ([***http://www.juso.go.kr***](http://www.juso.go.kr))and using the specifications of the road name address service Open API.
 The API platform is used to authenticate and manage the API created.

 ##### <a name="5"/>1.1.3.
 References
 -   [Guide] Utilization method of making address(full address).pdf’ – Download from Road Name Address Guide System ([***http://www.juso.go.kr***](http://www.juso.go.kr))